 Requirements for declaring a major within the Walker College of Business are detailed here.

 - This is one of the world’s top programs in the fields of environmental economics, according to the prestigious worldwide organization Research Papers in Economics.

 - Students find jobs directly after graduation, and this degree also provides a sound foundation for graduate study in law, business, and finance and policy analysis.

 - In lieu of business core courses, students in this degree focus on a minor related to the environment.

 - All students take the senior seminar, in which they conduct in-depth research and analysis of selected economic issues and make a presentation – just like professionals in the field.

 - The Department of Economics maintains a seminar series with key figures in economics, including Noble Laureates, members of the Council of Economic Advisors, and top academic economists.

-- The BB& Student Leadership Center offers consultation to all business majors on choosing a career, preparing for interviews and exploring internships and employment.
+- Business Career Services in the Truist Student Leadership Center offers consultation to all business majors on choosing a career, preparing for interviews and exploring internships and employment.

 On campus only

 - Management or Sales Professional